github/codeql/javascript/xss-unsafe-jquery-notes.md

 - So let's go back to our source definition - we care when a property is assigned.
 The property is on `$fn` and there's some value that is assigned to it that might flow into `fn`

 ### Question 2
-- get `.getAPropertySource` is not longer looking for `$.fn` but instead finding values that are assigned to it
+- get `.getAPropertySource` is not longer looking for `$.fn` but instead finding values that are assigned to one of its properties
 - We want some node that is assigned to a property of fn and we dont care what that property is as long as it is a property
 - Navigate to `.getAPropertySource` and read through implementation - `result.flowsTo(getAPropertyWrite()` flows to is local data flow.
 It flows to a place that is a PropertyWrite on the right hand side.
 PropertyWrite is an assignment and we want the right hand side of that assignment